top of page

 • Selecting music that is unfamiliar or not suitable to dance to will encourage your guests to leave early.

 • Stacking all of the formalities at the beginning of the evening will also encourage your guests to leave early.
-We see this mostly during wedding receptions--couples will try to have everything scheduled at the beginning so that it's "out of the way".
+During wedding receptions--couples will try to have everything scheduled at the beginning so that it's "out of the way."
 Big mistake...avoid doing this.
 Instead, create a timeline that naturally flows and makes sense.

-• Do not allow a subpar event planner to ruin your event with bad practices and/or unrealistic ideas.
-Over the years, this has interfered with our performance.
-We have been in business since 2003 and average over 130 events per year.
-We know when we are dealing with this type of planner, so please defer to us for everything related to music, sound, and lighting (when applicable) as we are the most qualified.
+• Do not allow an inexperienced event coordinator to ruin your event with bad practices and/or unrealistic ideas.
+We've observed this many times since 2003, so we have restrictions on what may interfere with our performance.
+Please defer to us for everything related to our music, sound, and lighting (when applicable) as we are the most qualified.

 • Do not have anyone speaking (speeches/toasts) during meals.
 Unfortunately, television and movies repeatedly depict actors doing toasts while guests are eating and that is far from reality.
 Schedule toasts and speeches before or toward the end of the meal.
 FYI: If you really want your guests to pay attention, then definitely before a meal because there are no other distractions to deal with.

-• Do not seat older guests or those with sensitive hearing near our sound system.
+• Do not seat older guests or those with sensitive hearing near or in front of our sound system.

 bottom of page